Bow hunting giraffe South Africa

 Giraffe bow hunting prices

-The giraffe bow hunting prices 2019 South Africa is $ 2 950.
-The giraffe prices have remained unchanged for the last 4 years.
+The giraffe bow hunting prices 2020 South Africa is $ 2 550.
+The giraffe bow hunting prices have been reduced for the first time in 4 years!

 Draw weight bow hunting giraffe